PaloAltoNetworks/terraform-ansible-intro/docs/getting-started.md

 Scroll down to the **Access scopes** section and select **Allow full access to all Cloud APIs**.
 Then click **Create** to launch the VM instance.
 ![Launch VM](img/launch-vm.png)

-Once the VM instance is up you can connect to it by clicking **SSH** in the instance list (You may need to click **HIDE INFO PANEL** in the upper left first).
+Once the Linux VM is up and running you can connect to it by clicking **SSH** in the instance list (You may need to click **HIDE INFO PANEL** in the upper left first).
 ![SSH VM](img/ssh-vm.png)

-Google Cloud will create an SSH key pair and distribute it to the newly created VM instance.
+Google Cloud will create an SSH key pair and distribute it to the newly created Linux VM.
 It will then open an SSH window into it.
 ![Ready to config](img/vm-ready.png)

 You are now ready to proceed with the lab configuration!